 The Grammar Section

 Most people like to skip the grammar part of the program because it feels unnecessary.
-After all, your English teacher, and the SAT, aren't asking you to identify direct objects in sentences.
+After all, your English teacher and the SAT aren't asking you to identify direct objects in sentences.
 But this entirely misses the point of the grammar training.
 If you don't study grammatical structures within the English language, your writing will often have numerous errors, be difficult to read, and come out clunky and wordy.
-You'll always miss points on the "Command of Language" section on the rubric, and you'll be worthless to any employer that ever needs you to write anything for any business.
+You'll always miss points on the "Command of Language" section on the SAT, and you'll be worthless to any employer that ever needs you to write anything for any business.

-Having spoken with many entrepreneurs and business owners for over a decade now, I can tell you that the number one desired skill that just cannot be found on the market is writing.
-Not complex, flowery, amazing writing.
+Having spoken with many entrepreneurs and business owners for over a decade now, I can tell you that the number one desired skill that cannot be found on the market is writing.
+Not even complex, flowery, amazing writing.
 Just plain and simple, grammatically correct, non-embarrassing writing that conveys a clear and concise message.
-That's what most industries need, and that's what is truly worth study.
+That's what most industries need, and that's what is truly worthy of study.

 If you have any questions or you want to get started with our writing program, email us.

 Get in Touch